jingye-xu/DistriLearn/README.md

     - Debian has many mirrors, I choose this one.
     - **If the base system installs correctly, you should see “base system installed correctly”**
 - execute `chroot <mountpoint> /bin/bash`
-    - In my case, I created /mnt/debroot as my mount point so I did: `chroot /mnt/debroot /bin/bash`
+    - In my case, I created `/mnt/debroot` as my mount point so I did: `chroot /mnt/debroot /bin/bash`
-- Set a password for the root system - as default I will use openwrt
+- Set a password for the root system - as default I will use openwrt<br>

 TODO: More instructions coming soon for automatic mounting and chrooting